 NOTE: My beads were on already on strands.
 I cut one end, tied it in a knot and left the other end loose.
 I found having the beads already strung made gluing the strands to the edge of the mirror very easy.
 Gluing each individual bead would of made the lines uneven and would take a long time to get them straight.
 I also put the mirror back in the sunburst frame before adding the beads.

-Using hot glue start glueing the end of the strand of beads with the knot to the outer edge of the frame.
+Using hot glue start gluing the end of the strand of beads with the knot to the outer edge of the frame.
 When you reach the end, tie the end in a knot and glue it down tightly into place.
 I glued the gold strand in the center down onto the mirror.
 Clean up any stray glue strings with pliers and that’s it!

 This truly is a fun and unique piece.
 The gold in the center is the perfect pop.
 It’s hard to believe this $1.99 sad throw away could look so amazing!